 Economics/Aloe Vera Farming Project Report of a Small Area:

-The commercial cultivation of ALOE VERA is gaining importance due to its wide presence in various industries such as health, cosmetic, etc. The cultivation of ALOE VERA needs moderate investment but provides high returns.
-An example of the investment costs and returns for ALOE VERA farming are outlined here.
+The commercial cultivation of ALOE VERA is gaining importance due to its wide presence in various industries such as health, cosmetics, etc. The cultivation of ALOE VERA needs moderate investment but provides high returns.
+An example of the investment costs and returns for ALOE VERA farming is outlined here.
 The figures given here are just an estimation of the entire project.
 The original values may change depending on the location and market value of the items.
 This report deals with the cost involved in ALOE VERA production in 2 to 5 acres of land.
 Also, if the land is taken for lease during the farming period, it is expected to incur more investment and the amount of the lease could vary from 25000-50000 Rs annually for one acre of land.
 The lease charges may also vary from place to place.

 Assumptions in Aloe Vera Farming Project Report:

 - The cost of planting material per shoot or sucker: Rs 0.50